damorim/testing-cin-minicourse/README.md

      "Software Testing: From Practice to Research".

-The organization of the course consists of:
+The organization of the course consists of 80% practice and 20% research.

-     - 80% practice

-     - 20% research

 The material for the practice is spread across directories numbered in the order they will be covered during class.